orangeadmtl/oaAnsible/README.md

 # OrangeAd Mac Setup Playbook

 Ansible playbook for automated setup and configuration of macOS devices for OrangeAd.
+This repository is part of the `oaPangaea` monorepo and provides comprehensive macOS device management capabilities.

 ## Features